TradeSgnl Logo

 When setting up your alert messages, you can include various parameters to customize how trades are executed by your TradeSgnl EA.
 Here's a guide to the most common parameters and how to use them.

-After adding the alert message inputs to your script as shown in the Alert Functions section, you'll see these fields in your strategy settings.
-These inputs make it easy to configure your signals:
+After adding the alert message inputs to your script as shown above, you'll see these fields in your strategy settings in TradingView.
+Users paste their full signal string (which includes the license ID) directly into each field.

 Custom alert inputs in TradingView strategy settings